 Reasons why you may see You are not signed in error in Google Drive

 The web app is the best way to use Google Drive, but sadly, users who use the application in a web browser are the ones who encounter this “You are not signed in” loop error the most frequently.
-This issue is frequently caused by malicious software, corrupted caches, and disabling cookies.
+Malicious software, corrupted caches, problematic extensions, and disabled cookies frequently cause this issue.

 However, there are some straightforward and effective solutions to this problem, though, and we’ll go over them in more detail in the next section of this article.